arx-tools/asl-cookbook/docs/weird-behaviors-in-arx-scripts.md

 }
 ```

-## Running timers in Arx Libertatis console will trigger an infinitely repeated error
+## [bug] Running timers in Arx Libertatis console will trigger an infinitely repeating error

 Running the following code - or any other timed commands: